sheljustdoes/veridian/README.md

 ## Core Principles

-Veridian is built on five principles:
+veridian. is built on five principles:

 1. **Corpus-Bounded Claims**
    All reflection is grounded in retrieved literature.
    The system never claims universal truth — only corpus-relative structure.

-2. **Reflective, Not Evaluative**
-   Veridian does not grade.
+2. **Reflective, Not Evaluative** veridian. does not grade.
    It surfaces omissions, alignment, and unsupported claims.

 3. **Intellectual Friction Is Healthy**